ietf-wg-happy/draft-happy-eyeballs-v3/draft-ietf-happy-happyeyeballs-v3.md

 Clients first need to determine which DNS resource records they will include in queries for a named host.

-This decision is based on if client has "connectivity" using IPv4 and/or IPv6 on the current Provisioning Domain (PvD) {{?PvD=RFC7556}}.
+This decision is based on whether the client has "connectivity" using IPv4 and/or IPv6 on the current Provisioning Domain (PvD) {{?PvD=RFC7556}}.
 Generally, "connectivity" for an address family is defined as having at least one local address of the family from which